GuiltyTargets/guiltytargets/README.rst

     $ cd guiltytargets
     $ pip install -e .

-NOTE: Please see [this issue](https://github.com/GuiltyTargets/guiltytargets/issues/6) if you cannot install opentargets.
+NOTE: Please see the issue https://github.com/GuiltyTargets/guiltytargets/issues/6 if you cannot install opentargets.
 We currently do not have a solution for this

 Usage
 -----